National Weather Center: 2015 security incident

 On the afternoon of April 23, 2015, a car rammed through the gates that protect the loading dock on the building's east side.
 It drove toward the building before it burst into flames approximately halfway between the gates and the building.
 Firefighters and a bomb squad were called to the scene.
 Responders extinguished the fire with no damage done to the building.
 Despite a rescue attempt, the driver, Allen Rouse, was found dead on the scene.
 Rouse, suffering from schizophrenia and paranoia, had killed himself.

+Employee terminations and protests

+Following the second inauguration of Donald Trump as President of the United States, and the creation of the Department of Government Efficiency (DOGE) on January 20, 2025, several major changes occurred across the United States, including changes to the National Oceanic and Atmospheric Administration and to OU.
+These changes to the University of Oklahoma included employees being terminated, protests on campus outside the National Weather Center, threats from the federal government of lease terminations, and grants being terminated.